Probe into Haitian president’s assassination reaches beyond nation’s borders

 Police chief Charles Leon unveiled 17 cuffed suspects before journalists at a news conference late on Thursday.
 On a nearby table was a cache of weapons authorities said they had seized, including assault rifles and machetes, as well as a tableau of the men’s passports.

-Officials have not yet provided evidence of the detainees’ alleged involvement in the assassination, and questions remain about who launched the attack and why.
+Authorities have said the assault was conducted by a team of “commandos.”
+That has prompted speculation on social media about how the elite team described by police could penetrate the president’s home, security detail and panic room — but were then caught because they hadn’t planned a successful getaway.

+Bed-ford Claude, a Haitian prosecutor, told The Washington Post he had requested the “interrogation” of Dimitri Herard and Laguel Civil, senior figures in the president’s security detail.

 Haiti’s Le Nouvelliste newspaper, citing investigating judges who had interviewed the Haitian-American suspects, Solages and Vincent, said the men claimed to be translators for the assailants, and that their mission was to arrest the president, not to kill him.

 Schubert Dorisme, 63, Solages’s uncle, said in an interview that his family was stunned by their nephew’s alleged involvement in the slaying of the Haitian president and only learned of his arrest by seeing a news story on Facebook.
 Solages had no military training, he said.